How Long Do I Have To File A Personal Injury Case in Nebraska

 Other Ways to Extend the Statute of Limitations Deadline

 In some states and some situations, there are other methods to extend the statute of limitations.
 One way is if the defendant left the state after committing the injury – the deadline is paused during the time that the defendant was outside of the state.
 This means that if the statute of limitations was four years and the defendant leaves the state for three years after the accident, the time stops counting after one year.
-Know that this can be extremely difficult to prove and requires working with a lawyer to ensure that you can still file a claim.
+Know that this can be extremely difficult to prove and requires working with an Omaha injury lawyer to ensure that you can still file a claim.
 Do not get your hopes up for an extension unless there is significant proof.

 As mentioned, another way to ensure that the statute of limitations is lifted is if the plaintiff is a minor.
 If that person is disabled or mentally ill, then the statute can be extended as well.
 Of course, all of this depends on the case and whether or not there is a significant reason for the time limit to be extended.